 1852 (2nd June)

-William sat an entrance exam for Exeter College, Oxford
+William sat and passed an entrance exam for Exeter College, Oxford.

 William became friends with Edward Burne-Jones.
 Having a mutual interest in Medieval buildings the pair spent much time visiting Medieval buildings and churches.

-William wrote ‘The Dedication of the Temple’ thought to be his first poem
+William wrote ‘The Dedication of the Temple’ which is thought to be his first poem.

 William Morris and Edward Burne-Jones became aware of the Pre-Raphaelite Movement following the publication of John Ruskin’s Edinburgh Lectures.